 6. Travel and transportation

 Ever since IBM developed SABRE (semi-autonomous business research environment) for American Airlines back in the 1960s, the travel industry has been heavily dependent on mainframes for everything from scheduling to ticketing and much more.
 Today, big data analytics is extending the usefulness of the mainframe into entirely new travel and transportation application areas.

 The mainframe remains at the center the data processing universe in these industries, and many others, because its unique strengths remain unmatched by newer platforms.
 Take cost, for example.
 According to IBM, mainframes now handle 68% of the world’s production workloads, but only account for 6% of IT spending.
 In a recent five year span, IT costs at distributed server-centric companies rose 65% more than those in mainframe-dependent organizations.

-To learn how you can maximize the potential of your mainframe, please download our white paper.
+To learn more about industries with mainframes and how they can maximize the potential of their mainframe, please download our white paper.